pprmint/pprmint/README.md

 I may potentially turn [ppr.one](https://ppr.one/) in a link shortener some day.

-Also working on two other websites that are not yet made public.
-But they look cool.
+I'm also working on two other websites for my friends, but they're not ready for the public yet.
+If you want to look at broken and unfinished websites, go to my own.